The death benefit under the Québec Pension Plan is a payment of a maximum amount of $2500. It is paid if the deceased

 - personal credit card transaction record and monthly account statement

-- the invoice detailing the paid funeral expenses.
+- invoice detailing the paid funeral expenses.

 Amount and payment